szstonelee/gointernal/errInErr.md

   try {
     int res = lpc_sum(1, 2);
   } catch (CPUException e) {
-    printf("CPU is too hot or we bought the fake CPU!!!")
+    print("CPU is too hot or we bought a fake CPU!!!")
   }
 }